The study fields in the KEYWORD spectrum are organized into 6 courses

 NAGATANI Chiyoko | Associate Professor | cultural anthropology, religious studies | |

-FUNAHASHI Kyoko | Associate Professor | Osteoarchaeology | |
+FUNAHASHI Kyoko | Associate Professor | Osteoarchaeology | human skeletal remains, prehistoric society, funeral rite, rite of passage |

 KOBAYASHI Ryosuke | Associate Professor | ||